Updated November 2019

 I get a lot of questions about making money from blogging and it’s definitely something I’ll be discussing in more detail in the future.
 I think that one of the biggest misconceptions, especially for new bloggers, is the thought that the only way to make money blogging is through sponsored posts and ads, all while having a huge amount of visitors each month.
 Times, when you could make a decent income just by running ads on your site, are long gone- unless you get an insane amount of traffic.
 My favorite way to monetize my blog is through affiliate marketing.
 Again, this is something I’ll discuss in a separate post, but I did want to include some of my favorite affiliate programs in this post.
 One thing that I want to urge you to do when using affiliate links, is to only promote products and services you personally love and trust.
 Keep in mind that when people place an order for a product or service using your affiliate links, they’re putting their trust in you.

 You can use affiliate marketing in many different ways including but not limited to: text links, banners, or widgets.
-It makes a lot more sense to display affiliate banners or widgets in place of ads, as those have a potential of earning you more money.
+It makes a lot more sense to display affiliate banners or widgets in place of ads, as those have the potential of earning you more money.

 - Amazon Associates– I pretty much live on amazon.com and, of course, I’m also a Prime member and personally use a lot of their products like Kindle, FireStick or Echo.
 BUT it’s also where I buy a lot of beauty products (Amazon Pantry, hello!) and it’s where most of my photography equipment came from.
 Amazon Associates is easy to use and understand + linking to products is a breeze and it’s also a trusted brand that everyone recognizes and uses.